 - To meet the needs of pupils identified as having SEND by a graduated response in line with the Code of Practice (2014). - To provide entitlement both curricular and extra-curricular. - To ensure that pupils with SEND experience success and feel valued for their contribution to school life. - To take positive action in favour of educationally and socially disadvantaged pupils and to ensure that the greatest level of resources follow the greatest level of need. - To have flexible structures to meet individual requirements. - To foster positive links with the feeder primary schools to provide better ease of transition into school for pupils with SEND. - To foster positive links with key stage 5 training providers to provide better ease of transition out of school for pupils with SEND. - To have in place suitable procedures for screening pupils on arrival and for gathering information from previous schools in order to ensure the highest possible quality education. - To use mechanisms to monitor progress and to report to the appropriate bodies. - To encourage the participation of children and their parents in decision making and planning to meet their individual needs.

-Personnel:
+Personnel

-Special Educational Needs Co-ordinator (SENCO)

-Mrs K Heywood
+Special Educational Needs Co-Ordinator (SENCO) Mrs K Heywood Certificate in Psychometric Testing and Access Arrangements (Level 7)

-Assistant Special Educational Needs

-Co-ordinator

-Certificate in Psychometric Testing and Access

-Arrangements (Level 7)
+Assistant Special Educational Needs Co-Ordinator Mrs M Newell Certificate in Psychometric Testing and Access Arrangements (Level 7)